jupyterlab/jupyterlab/docs/source/user/interface.rst

 Main Work Area
 ~~~~~~~~~~~~~~

-The main work area in JupyterLab allows you to arrange documents
+The main work area in JupyterLab enables you to arrange documents (notebooks,
-(notebooks, text files, etc.) and other activities (terminals, code
+text files, etc.) and other activities (terminals, code consoles, etc.) into
-consoles, etc.) into panels of tabs that can be resized or subdivided:
+panels of tabs that can be resized or subdivided.
+Drag a tab to the center of a
+tab panel to move the tab to the panel.
+Subdivide a tab panel by dragging a tab to
+the left, right, top, or bottom of the panel:

 .. raw:: html